enofex/taikai/README.md

 </dependency>
 ```

 The `${taikai.version}` property should be defined as a property in your Maven project to specify the version.
-The library requires that the necessary dependencies are already declared.
+The library requires that the necessary dependencies in this case ArchUnit is already declared.

 JUnit 5 Example test
 -------------------